awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-endpoints.md

 ### Add the client certificate and key information \(mutual authentication\)<a name="add-config-file-cert-key"></a>

 If your Client VPN endpoint uses mutual authentication, you must add the client certificate and the client private key to the \.ovpn configuration file that you download\.

+You cannot modify the client certificate when you use mutual authentication\.

 **To add the client certificate and key information \(mutual authentication\)**
 You can use one of the following options\.